ComparativeGenomicsToolkit/cactus/doc/progressive.md

 --chunkSize 1000000 --batchCount 4 --batchCores 32 --batchParallelTaf 8 --batchSystem mesos --provisioner aws --defaultPreemptable --nodeStorage 2000 --maxNodes 4 --nodeTypes r5.8xlarge
 ```

+**Important** Even with the default normalization, `hal2maf` will still often create alignemnts with too many blocks.
+It is therefore highly recommended to add the `--filterGapCausingDupes` option to `cactus-hal2maf` (regardless of the `--dupeMode` selection below).
+This option will greedily remove duplicate row entries that would break a block apart.
+In practice, it has a negligible effect on coverage, but a very large effect on the number of blocks.

 Depending on the application, you may want to handle duplication events differently when creating the MAF.
 Four different modes are available via the `--dupeMode` option.

 * "single" : Uses greedy heuristics to pick the copy for each species that results in fewest mutations and block breaks.